DeathStar3/varicity-experiment/artifact-submission-files/README.md

 ### A. Preparing your host system

-Set up your host system according to the guidelines given in the `REQUIREMENTS.md` file.
+Set up your host system according to the guidelines given in the `REQUIREMENTS.md` file, and install the plugin as specified in `INSTALL.md`

 ### B. Using the plugin to explore a code base